lisa1501/E-Commerce-Web-Shop/README.md

 ```
 # Technologies Used
-The main logic of MyOffice was used commerce.js.
-The front end was created using Javascript and rendered using React.
-React was chosen for this project due to its lite footprint, quick response times to maximize user experience especially when there may be multiple query's happening per page, and strong ecosystem backing and support especially around libraries and other recourses to help maximize efficiency.
-The Site was styled with the use of CSS modules.
+Implemented backend by calling commerce.js API.
+The frontend by using Javascript, and React. styled with the use of CSS modules.
 <br>

 # Components